IO-sentry/IO-sentry/README.md

 the rest is history...

 I even ran Yellow Dog 1.1 (painfully) on a Blue and White Mac G3 tower.
 Ugh...
 By 1998 I had become obsessed with information security.
-I cut my teeth in the good old days when a demonic group of bovine idolaters were hip (CotDC), Attrition.org was THE place to get posted up AND be called a script kiddie at the same time, these were industrial and heavy days when kids hung in Massachusetts attics and Mudge looked like a pot-head (l0pht).
+I cut my teeth in the good old days when a demonic group of bovine idolaters were hip (CDC), Attrition.org was THE place to get posted up AND be called a script kiddie at the same time, these were industrial and heavy days when kids hung in Massachusetts attics and Mudge looked like a pot-head (l0pht).
 I spent some years embarrasingly active on irc.2600.net and still keep in contact with some of them...
 Albeit on